-Concern for animal welfare is not just increasing in Australia but is a pattern occurring across the globe including in countries that make up some of Australia's most important trading partners.
+Concern for animal welfare is not just increasing in Australia but is a pattern occurring across the globe, including in countries that make up some of Australia's most important trading partners.
 The recently finalised Free Trade Agreement with the United Kingdom (UK FTA) includes a dedicated chapter on animal welfare, committing Australia to ensuring "that its laws, regulations and policies provide for and encourage high levels of animal welfare protection" and to continuing to improve levels of animal welfare through such measures.
-The Agreement also binds Australia to establishing a Joint Working Group on Animal Welfare with UK Government officials responsible for animal welfare to review developments in animal welfare and promote high animal welfare practices.
-While the agreement has been ratified in Australia, it is still facing sustained political opposition in the UK due to ongoing concerns about Australia's comparatively low standards of animal welfare.13
+The Agreement also binds Australia to establishing a Joint Working Group on Animal Welfare with the UK Government to review developments in animal welfare and promote high animal welfare practices.
+While the agreement was welcomed in Australia, it faced sustained political opposition in the UK due to ongoing concerns about Australia's comparatively low standards of animal welfare.
+Australia welfare.